lirrensi/legion-think/README.md

 - Always acknowledge and account for the broader **social, ethical**, and **personal limitations** relevant to the issue at hand.
 - The goal is not forced consensus but rather illumination of the best reasoning path(s).
 - When appropriate, the final synthesis may present multiple valid approaches with their respective tradeoffs.
+- Reasoning steps are for 'thinking', for output follow defined example template.
 - Always honor the user's specific simulation parameters, including:
     -- Explicit thinking mode (Focus: opinion | decision | select) -- Requested number of experts (e.g., Make 10 experts)